hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ### Download necessary Data

-Download the [data](https://s3-eu-west-1.amazonaws.com/kaggle-display-advertising-challenge-dataset/dac.tar.gz), extract it to the `data` directory.
+Download the [data](https://s3-eu-west-1.amazonaws.com/kaggle-display-advertising-challenge-dataset/dac.tar.gz) and extract the `zip` file to the `data` directory.

 **Important**: we don't want to upload the whole dataset, therefore we are taking a small amount of it with the following command in the `data` directory: